LovelaceAcademy/Learn/_posts/2021-06-10-transactions-utxo-and-metadata.markdown

 ![](/img/utxo-visual.png)

-The UTxO model can be best visualised as a graph where all inputs to transactions (the blue squares) **spend** outputs from previous transactions in their entirety to be sent to one or more addresses as new outputs.
+The UTxO model can be best visualised as a graph where all inputs to transactions (the blue squares) consume outputs from previous transactions in their entirety, with the values sent to one or more addresses as new outputs.
 Once the outputs are spent (the red circles), they can no longer be used by future transactions as inputs, and new transactions can only use active UTxOs (the green circles) as inputs.
 It is with the set of active UTxOs that the current active state of the blockchain is derived.

-Much like the law of conservation of energy, the sum of all inputs must be equal to the sum of all outputs minus the transaction fee.
+Much like the law of conservation of energy, the **sum of all inputs must be equal to the sum of all outputs minus the transaction fees**.
 For typical payment transactions this usually results in "change" outputs being sent back to the payer.
 This also means all active ADA and custom tokens on Cardano's ledger can be traced back to a transaction distributing the initial ADA supply in